pmean/build-website/text/05/SearchLiterature.md

-A peek at the National Guideline Clearinghouse (free to the public at [www.guidelines.gov](http://www.guidelines.gov)) yielded no hits on
-\"Reiki.\" I did not hold out a lot of hope here, because this is a resource better suited when you have a well defined patient population that you need to manage.
+A peek at the National Guideline Clearinghouse (free to the public at [www.guidelines.gov](http://www.guidelines.gov)) yielded no hits on "Reiki."
+I did not hold out a lot of hope here, because this is a resource better suited when you have a well defined patient population that you need to manage.
 Since I am totally missing the P portion of PICO, I am at a serious disadvantage here.

-A review of the Best Bets website (www.bestbets.org \-- please don\'t put a .com here because it will lead to a gambling site), also yielded no publications relating to Reiki.
+A review of the Best Bets website (www.bestbets.org \-- please don't put a .com here because it will lead to a gambling site), also yielded no publications relating to Reiki.

 Then I went to PubMed.
-A search for \"Reiki\" with a limit of publication type to meta-analysis yielded two publications, both of which focused on therapeutic touch rather than Reiki.
+A search for "Reiki" with a limit of publication type to meta-analysis yielded two publications, both of which focused on therapeutic touch rather than Reiki.